 With all the Holidays parties and potlucks, these juicy stuffed mushrooms will save you so much time!
 You can even prepare them in advance and bake right before serving.
 Great for transporting too.

-Last year I posted this stuffed mushrooms recipe I have been making for years, which incorporates the stems and parsley in the stuffing.
+Last year I posted this stuffed Parmesan mushrooms I have been making for years, which incorporates the stems and parsley in the stuffing.
 Just a little bit more work.

 This year I seem to simplify things even further.
 I thought growing kids would add more time on my hands but that hasn’t been the case.
 I find myself mopping the floors till 10 PM on weeknights, so four ingredient Parmesan mushrooms appetizer it is.
 We are hosting a Christmas party for friends in a few weeks and this recipe is definitely on the list.